 He chuckles.
 “Ten days.
 I want it on my desk next Wednesday by the end of the day.
 You bring me my story, and you got a spot on the paper next year.
 AND I’ll print your story in the final issue of this year’s paper.”

 The final edition for the year?
 The image flashes in my mind clearly.
 The bold-lettered title and my name at the bottom in little letters—but still there.
 My dad will be so proud.
 I can just imagine the look on his face.

 “But!”
 He holds up a finger.
 “You don’t get the story and you don’t come to my office again.”

 He rolls his eyes.
 He does that a lot.
 Perhaps it’s a medical condition.

 “Right.”
 He taps me on my shoulder as he approaches me.
 “Up you get.
 I need to go, and you need to get out of my office.”
-He scoots me out, and I wait on the other side of the door for him to walk through.
+He scoots me out, but I wait on the other side of the door.
 He locks his door and turns, almost bumping into me.
 “Why are you still here?”
 His tone is full of exasperation.
 I’d be offended if I wasn’t sure somewhere deep down that he likes me.
-I mean, he has to.
-Because if he hated seeing me so much he wouldn’t be in his office every week waiting for me.
+I mean, he has to—if he hated seeing me so much, he wouldn’t be in his office every week waiting for me.

 “You didn’t tell me my subject’s name.”